-Professor and Chair of the Department of Nursing at Lehman College, City University of New York(CUNY), Dr. Georges is an educator, practitioner, and community activist.
+Dr. Catherine Alicia Georges is an educator, practitioner, and community activist, as well as Professor and Chair of the Department of Nursing at Lehman College, City University of New York(CUNY).
 She has worked in a variety of professional roles in New York City with a career that spans more than three decades and is a sought-after speaker on nursing and health care issues throughout the United States, Africa, South America, Europe, and the Caribbean.

 A formidable leader committed to eliminating disparities and improving the health of minorities and the disadvantaged, Dr. Georges was the fifth president of the 150,000-member National Black Nurses Association.
 She currently serves as President of the National Black Nurses Foundation.
 An advocate and activist as a member of the Children's Aid Society Health Advisory Committee, she is a Fellow of the American Academy of Nursing and a member of a number of national and